yapalfredo/social_media_project/README.md

 * Any users (when logged in) can search for posts via the search icon from the header.
 * A user can also chat with everyone (logged in users).
 To access the chat, you have to click the chat icon from the header.
 * The app was built in a Model-View-Controller (MVC) design pattern.
+* This app also features a Cross-site request forgery (CSRF) protection.

 ## What does this app lack?
+* No front-end framework.
 * The user cannot change the username, password, and email after registration.
 * There's no "like" feature.